 There are NYS certified teachers in both school and community sites.

-Where is it offered?Pre-K is offered in schools as well as in community-based organizations.
+Where is Pre-K offered?Pre-K is offered in schools as well as in community-based organizations.

 - Monday through Friday, morning or afternoon session or the six hour full-day program.

-For more information about the RCSD's Universal Pre-K programs:
+For more information about our current year Universal Pre-K programs:

 Click here to view our Pre-K booklet in English (2018-2019) and here for Spanish version (2017-2018).